AviatrixSystems/Controller-HA-for-AWS/README.md

 ## Aviatrix - AWS CloudFormation template for HA on an Existing Aviatrix controller.

 ### Description
 This guide assumes you already have an Aviatrix Controller running and has been configured.
-If you don't, launch a controller through instructions available at https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html
+If you don't, launch a controller through instructions available at [Aviatrix Controller Startup Guide](https://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html)

 This CloudFormation script will create the following: